Central Oregon shines in the wintertime, when snow covers Cascade Range forests and mountain peaks between late October and April.

 Central Oregon boasts a trio of ski resorts in the Cascades—offering ample opportunities to enjoy one of the region’s most popular wintertime activities.

 Mt.
-Bachelor Ski Resort, sitting just a half-hour from Bend, is the sixth-largest ski resort in North America and the largest in the Pacific Northwest.
-The popular ski resort boasts 3,365 feet of vertical drop, a suite of helpful services (from rentals to tune-ups), 360º skiing from the summit, and more than 100 runs for skiers of all abilities and skill levels.
+Bachelor Ski Resort, just a half-hour from Bend, is the seventh-largest ski resort in North America and the largest in the Pacific Northwest.
+The popular ski resort boasts 3,365 feet of vertical drop, helpful services (from rentals to tune-ups), 360º skiing from the summit, and more than 100 runs for skiers of all skill levels.

-Further south, Willamette Pass Resort trades expansive terrain for impressive views: From the upper reaches of the ski area, visitors can spy nearby Cascade peaks, as well as a trio of alpine lakes.
-Still, Willamette Pass hosts 555 acres of skiable terrain, with eight black-diamond runs for experts.
+Further south, visitors can spy Cascade peaks, as well as a trio of alpine lakes, from the upper reaches of Willamette Pass Resort.
+The ski area also offers 555 acres of skiable terrain, with eight black-diamond runs for experts.

 Sledding